emsesp/docs/docs/Adding-Languages.md

         </MenuItem>
 ```

-- Navigate to the `interface` folder and type `yarn standalone` and test the WebUI
+- Navigate to the `interface` folder and type `pnpm standalone` and test the WebUI

 ### How to add language XY to device entities